Wide Reads

 5. 5

-What does this chapter suggest about how high-stakes situations reveal people's true priorities and character?
+What does the chapter suggest about how money transforms family relationships and reveals true character?

 reflection • deep